UTT-Connole/class-api-IT4200-2024-fall/README.md

 They must be spelled exactly like those or else you will get an error If you leave any of the variables empty, you will get an error.

+## how to use get motivation
+The /motivation endpoint provides a random motivational quote whenever accessed via a GET request.
+When a user sends a request to this endpoint, the app responds with one of five pre-defined motivational quotes, returned in JSON format.
+This allows users to easily retrieve an encouraging message with every request, making it useful for applications or websites where inspiration or daily motivation is desired.
+Each request will randomly select and serve one quote from the list.

 ## How to use twoManaCombo Endpoint
 Go to http://127.0.0.1:5000/twoManaCombos?color=your_color.
 Specifiy which color you want included in your deck by replacing it with your_color.
 If you don't want to specify, you can leave it blank.
 Then, get the combo name, and start building your next MTG deck! ⚪🔵⚫🔴🟢